Last Updated on

 This is a big thing since you can experiment with basically any style of photography you like.

 Long exposure, HDR, landscape photography, portrait, adventure photography.

 Shoot at different hours of the day to see how with different light you obtain different results.

 You can experiment by creating small projects for yourself.
 For example, I remember doing a mini-challenge of taking a photo a day for a month.

 You can also join communities and get to know other photographers like you and start working on something together, pushing each other to improve and exchanging information.
 Make it fun!

 Don’t forget that your experience is much more enjoyable if you show your photo to others.

-It can be to your friends or family, but today we can benefit from the power of Social Media, so why not sharing your work on platforms like Instagram or 500px?
-It’s your mini portfolio.
-You can show your first steps to others and keep track of your progress will be very rewarding.
+It can be to your friends or family and today we can also benefit from the power of Social Media.
+So why not share your work on our Facebook group?
+You can show your first steps to others, seek help, and keep track of your progress will be very rewarding.